© 2021 All rights reserved

 While the number of cloud security companies grows steadily, the number of jobs focusing on cloud security grows exponentially due to the increase in complexity and the rapid increment of services offered by the same companies.

-We are observing a growing number of previously non-existeng job roles pop up in the cloud security market.
-Cloud security engineers, architects, monitoring experts and many others.
+We observe a growing number of previously non-existing job roles pop up in the cloud security market: Cloud security engineers, architects, monitoring experts, and many others.

 Issues with cloud security